-After pulling up the admission gate, private cars need to turn left and find parking (and there is ample parking).
+After pulling up to the admission gate, private cars need to turn left and find parking in Magens Bay Park (and there is ample parking).
 However, the further down the beach you go, the fewer people there are.
 It seems most of the cruise ship visitors who come by taxi congregate near the concession stand.
 We went 500 yards down the beach and had a picnic table in the shade to ourselves with relatively few people.

 We spent over three hours lounging in the sun, swimming in the ocean and watching the pelican dive-bomb small schools of fish in the shallow water.
 We drank tropical island drinks and got a little too much sun.
 It was perfect in every way!